 Food tracking in the supply has long been needed within our industry, especially across certain types of food.
 Over the last decade and beyond we’ve witnessed a tremendous effort by supply chain leaders to steer and push this concept forward.
 While we’ve made great strides, the overarching answer lies within a mixture of solutions.

-When implementing a traceability solution shutterstock_2048681843within a fresh food business, the issues can be broken down in several ways.
+When implementing a traceability solution within a fresh food business, the issues can be broken down in several ways.
 Any solutions (and the problems being solved) will often fall into three categories.
 I call these categories the Three P’s: People, Process and Programming.
 When implementing any change, exploring each of these will open up the discussion to consider all aspects of the issues and help to enact positive change within an organization.

 But for your company, what does your organization need to do?